Concussion is a temporary injury to the brain caused by a bump, blow or jolt to the head.

 - asking someone to stay with you for the first 48 hours so they can look out for problems such as changes in your behaviour or difficulty concentrating or understanding

-- taking paracetamol or ibuprofen if you have a headache – don't use aspirin because it could cause your injury to bleed
+- taking paracetamol or ibuprofen if you have a headache – do not take aspirin because it could cause your injury to bleed

 - avoiding alcohol